eliranwong/UniqueBible/installation/windows.md

 1) Right-click Windows Icon, located at left lower corner

 2) Select and open "Windows PowerShell"<br>
-<b>[Remarks: Please note that in the following steps, use "Windows PowerShell" instead of "Windows PowerShell (Admin)"]</b>
-<b>[Remarks: When "Windows PowerShell" is opened, the initial location is most likely your user directory.
-The following commands install UniqueBible.app into your "Documents" folder of your user directory.]</b>
+<b>[Remarks: Please note that in the following steps, use "Windows PowerShell" instead of "Windows PowerShell (Admin)".
+When "Windows PowerShell" is opened, the initial location is most likely your user directory.
+The following commands setup a copy of UniqueBible.app into your "Documents" folder of your user directory.]</b>

-3) Enter the following command:
+3) Enter the following commands:

 > cd .\Documents\